H-Rusch/N-Puzzle/README.md

 https://en.wikipedia.org/wiki/15-Puzzle

-Playing N-Puzzle and automated Solution vBased on an AI-Lecture, the A* Search is used to find a path to solve the puzzle.
+Playing N-Puzzle and automated Solution

+Based on an AI-Lecture, the A* Search is used to find a path to solve the puzzle.